Blunk-electronic/ET/README.md

 - This file is now placed in the root directory of your KiCad projects.
 Edit this file according to your own customs.

-- To import a KiCad V4 design run this command:
+- To import a single KiCad V4 design run this command:

 ```sh
  et --configuration_file my_configuration.txt --import_format kicad_v4 --import_project my_kicad_project/